kytos/legacy/napps/kytos/of_l2ls/README.rst

 ----------------------------

-At the switch startup, it does not know which hosts are attached to which port.
-So, when a host A sends a frame, addressed to host B, the switch will broadcast this frame to all ports, except to the port which the frame has arrived.
-At same time, the switch learns which port the host A is attached.
+At the switch startup, it does not know which hosts are attached to its ports.
+So, when some host A sends a frame addressed to host B, the switch will broadcast this frame to all ports, except to the port from where the frame has arrived.
+At same time, the switch learns at which port host A is attached.
 A table is stored in switch's local memory mapping the host mac address and port number.